Graduate Catalog 2024-2025

 ACEND - Accreditation Council for Education in Nutrition and Dietetics (ACEND) Bachelor of Science in Hospitality Management and Dietetics with a concentration in Nutrition and Dietetics, and Graduate Dietetic Practice Certificate

-ATMAE - The Association of Technology, Management, and Applied Engineering (BS, MS) BS in Architectural Science, BS in Construction Management, BS in Manufacturing Engineering Technology, MS in Engineering Management
+ATMAE - The Association of Technology, Management, and Applied Engineering (BS) BS in Manufacturing Engineering Technology

 CAA - Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (MS) Master of Science in Speech-Language Pathology